yahya-ansariii/TRANSIENT-1D-Unsteady-State-Diffusion-solver-python/README.md

 # TRANSIENT-1D-Unsteady State Diffusion solver
 ## Python code for Transient 1 Dimension Unsteady State Heat Conduction

 Read _[Transient.pdf](Transient.pdf)_ in the repository to understand the Transient 1D unsteady state diffusion.
+The **time step dt** should be selected as per the condition mentioned in the notes pdf page 4 for Explicit, page 6 for Crank Nicolson.

 The _governing equation_ used in the python code is

 ![governing equation](images/ge.PNG)